 Heat pump projects are eligible for incentives when they replace other technologies and fuels (e.g., fuel oil, natural gas, propane, biomass, or electric resistance) in existing buildings.
 Projects which replace non-ccASHP units or non-Full Load ccASHP systems are also eligible for Clean Heat incentives.
-When replacing non-ccASHPs, contractors must submit those projects through pre-approval prior to install so that the Program can verify that the existing equipment does not qualify as a ccASHP.
+When replacing non-ccASHPs, contractors must submit those projects through pre-approval prior to install so that the

+Program can verify that the existing equipment does not qualify as a ccASHP.
 The pre-approval applications will need to include the manufacturer spec sheets and/or AHRI spec sheets for the existing equipment.

-All heat pumps must be installed by Participating Contractors and must be installed after January 17, 2023.
+All heat pumps must be be installed after January 17, 2023.